blachawk/SymfonyBlack/README.md

 * Adjust the newly created route to make it the home page `@Route("/", name="default")`.

-* Check to see what are our route structures by typing:
+* Review your route structures

 ```powershell
 php bin/console debug:router
 ```

+* Get a feel for how your new Twig template is attached to your new controller.

 ### Get Encore for Webpack needs

-* From the terminal initiate the following:
+* From the terminal initiate the following

 ```powershell
 composure require encore
 ```

-* Review the new package.json file and get all dependencies and commit all assets
+* Review the new package.json file and get all dependencies, and then commit all assets via git.

 ```powershell
 npm install